30 Fun Things to do in NYC with Kids | Best New York Kids Activities

 Bryant Park Carousel

-From late October to mid-March, that lawn space becomes a free ice arena and the park is transformed into a beautiful winter village.
+From late October to mid-March, that lawn space becomes an ice arena and the park is transformed into a beautiful winter village.
+While the skating is free (reserve a time slot), there is a charge for skate rentals.

 Learn more on the Bryant Park website (you can also check out their webcam).